A place called home|London Design Festival

 Trafalgar Square, 18-22 September 2014

-London, Trafalgar Square: at half past ten on a Thursday morning, a small crowd assemble in the area between the fountains and the stair leading to the National Gallery.
-All watching the workmen that are in a hurry to complete four little colored houses that seems have popped up from a fairy tales book.
-They actually are part of a temporary installation suggestively entitled “A place called home”; the landmark project of the 2014 edition of the London Design Festival.
+London, Trafalgar Square: at half past ten on a Thursday morning, a small crowd assembled between the fountains and the stairway leading to the National Gallery.
+All watching the workmen that are in a hurry to complete four little colored houses that seem to have popped up from a fairy tale book.
+They are part of a temporary installation suggestively entitled “A Place Called Home”; the landmark project of the 2014 edition of the London Design Festival.

-Four internationally-acclaimed designers were asked to give their answer: Patternity, Jasper Morrison, Raw Edges and Studioilse.
-Each provided a reply by proposing his personal vision of the domestic environment.
+Four internationally acclaimed designers were asked to give their answers: Patternity, Jasper Morrison, Raw Edges, and Studioilse.
+Each provided a reply by proposing his vision of the domestic environment.

 Jasper Morrison

-The home by Jasper Morrison, he ironically entitled “house of a pigeon fancier” because of its location in the middle of Trafalgar Square, is a bright space aimed to find a precise balance between inside and outside, a comfortable place where each object represents an answer to a well-defined need: sleeping, working, relaxing.
+The home by Jasper Morrison, ironically entitled “House of a Pigeon Fancier” because of its location in the middle of Trafalgar Square, is a bright space aimed to find a precise balance between inside and outside, a comfortable place where each object represents an answer to a well-defined need: sleeping, working, relaxing.

 Raw Edges

-The house conceived by Raw Edges is a kind of a mutant home: the internal walls move on tracks thus creating ever-changing spaces adapting themselves to the needs and requirements of its inhabitants
+The house conceived by Raw Edges is a kind of mutant home: the internal walls move on tracks thus creating ever-changing spaces that adapt themselves to the needs and requirements of its inhabitants

 Studioilse

-The little blue house designed by Studioilse, with its neon sign on the roof, represents the domestic space by creating an “immersive” environment that adopts various media: writings, videos projected on the walls depicting different everyday moments, sounds and fragrances reproducing the smells of a home.
+The little blue house designed by Studioilse, with its neon sign on the roof, represents the domestic space by creating an “immersive” environment that adopts various media: writings, and videos projected on the walls depicting different everyday moments, sounds, and fragrances reproducing the smells of a home.

 Patternity

-The house by Patternity represents a metaphor of the Earth, our collective home: people are invited to interact with a large house-shaped kaleidoscope, which creates constantly changing visual patterns by collecting images through a camera, then reproduced in real-time on a monitor fixed on its side.
+The house by Patternity represents a metaphor for the Earth, our collective home: people are invited to interact with a large house-shaped kaleidoscope, which creates constantly changing visual patterns by collecting images through a camera, then reproducing in real-time on a monitor fixed on its side.